QualiTorque/qualitorque.github.io/docs/blueprint-designer-guide/blueprints/terraform-grain.md

 - TORQUE_TF_EXECUTABLE - the terraform executable file name
 - TORQUE_TF_MODULE_PATH - the path to the terraform executable.
 - TORQUE_TF_PLAN_PATH - path to the results of the terraform plan command.
 This is very useful to be used in a post-tf-plan script for verification of the plan.
+- TORQUE_TF_PLAN_JSON_PATH - path to the results of the terraform plan command in json format.

 For example, the script can contain the following :